hupili/python-for-data-and-media-communication-gitbook/notes-week-00.md

 ### Use GitHub issue tracker as a discussion forum

 The GitHub issue has a lot of features, but overall it looks like a lightweight collaboration system.
 Assignee or project manager can pull requests for new contributors and set a to-do list for contributors and teammates.
 You can use issue to ask questions, discuss with your team, label the `issue` you encounter, and collaborate with others, which greatly advances the managing of a Project.
+You can click [here](https://github.com/hupili/python-for-data-and-media-communication-gitbook/issues) to participate in the issues channel of our Gitbook to discuss with us.
+Feel free to leave your comments or questions so that we can help each other and learn from each other.

 e.g.1: Set a to-do list for your teammates, once they finished the quest you pull, they can just tick to show the progress.
 ![Issues pull request](/assets/github-issues-to-pull-request.png)